elisa-tech/wg-automotive/Cluster_Display_Use_Case_v2/Item_Defintion/Item_Definition.md

 ### Block description
+[todo] Not accurate anymore, this needs to be aligned with the Papyrus model.
 * Telltale requester
   * ID: TT_requester
   * Description: Source of safety relevant telltale requests.
 Sends cyclically an E2E protected request indicating whether the telltale shall be displayed or not.